About Me

 -

-- Assist with class projects, problem-solving strategies, and Java code debugging.
+- - Mentored with class projects, problem-solving strategies, and Java code debugging.

 Computer Science Mentor (September 2024 - March 2025)